Fox-Kemper Research Group Fox-Kemper Research Group

 In January, 2013, I joined what is now the Department of Earth, Environmental, and Planetary Sciences at Brown University.
 I work mostly within the Climate and Environment Group.
 I am also an elected fellow of the Institute at Brown for Environment & Society (IBES) and collaborate with the Fluids at Brown program, the Initiative for Sustainable Energy, and the Brown Theoretical Physics Center.

 From 2007-2012, I was a fellow of the Cooperative Institute for Research in Environmental Sciences and an assistant professor at the University of Colorado Boulder.
-I taught in Atmospheric and Oceanic Sciences and was an affiliate of the Department of Applied Mathematics.
-Before Boulder, I worked with Raffaele Ferrari at MIT and Geoff Vallis at Princeton and GFDL.
-My Ph.D. is from the MIT/WHOI Joint Program in Oceanography working with Paola Rizzoli (at MIT) and Joe Pedlosky (at WHOI).
-In my pre-oceanographic career, I trained in physics at Reed with Nick Wheeler and at Brandeis with X.-J. Wang.
+I taught in Atmospheric and Oceanic \ Sciences and was an affiliate of the Department of Applied Mathematics.
+Before Boulder, I worked as a NOAA Climate and Global Change postdoc and Research Scientist with Raffaele Ferrari at MIT and Geoff Vallis at Princeton and GFDL.
+My PhD is from the MIT/WHOI Joint Program in Oceanography working with Joe Pedlosky (at WHOI) and Paola Rizzoli (at MIT).
+In my pre-oceanographic career, I trained in physics at Reed with Nick Wheeler and at Brandeis with Stanley Deser and X.-J. Wang.

 Postdoctoral Researcher Advice